tramitit/guides/en/portugal/request_for_change_of_nif_data.md

 ---
-title: "Request for Change of NIF Data"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Portugal"]
+categories:
-meta_title: ""
-description: "This is a guide on how to request a change in your Number Identification Fiscal (NIF) Data in Portugal."
+- Portugal
+date: '2024-06-07'
+description: Learn how to update your tax info in Portugal including steps, required documents, and key details.
+Find out more about NIF Data changes in Portugal today!
 draft: false
+meta_title: 'Changing NIF Data in Portugal: Procedure & Documents'
+title: 'Changing NIF Data in Portugal: Procedure & Documents'
-translationKey: "portugal-request_for_change_of_nif_data"
+translationKey: portugal-request_for_change_of_nif_data
 ---

 ## Description
 ### What is it?